rotskoff-group/idiom/README.md

 # Extracting activations

 Residual stream activations after each transformer block can also be extracted from IDiom for downstream analysis.
 The `extract_activations.bash` script runs the pre-trained base model over a set of sequences and saves the per-layer activations for every token position to an HDF5 file.
 Activations can also be extracted from any post-trained model.
 Note that activations are extracted for EVERY token position, including FIM special tokens `1`, `2`, and `3`.
 These special tokens act as attention sinks and should typically be filtered out prior to downstream analysis.
+Activations from control tokens (`BOS`, `EOS`, `PAD`, and `MASK`) are not extracted.
 Activation extraction can be done using the following command:

 ```bash
 cd entrypoints/extract_activations/scripts